webplatform/docs/html/elements/script/index.md

 {{!}}No
 {{!}}-
 {{!}}[[html/attributes/language{{!}}'''language''']]
-{{!}}Sets or retrieves the programming language for the associated scripting engine.
+{{!}}The programming language for the associated scripting engine.
 Depracated, use type instead.
 {{!}}Yes
 {{!}}-
 {{!}}[[html/attributes/defer{{!}}'''defer''']]